danielperna84/pyhomematic/.github/ISSUE_TEMPLATE.md

 Make sure you are running the latest version of pyhomematic when using as a library before reporting an issue.
 If you think you have encountered a bug, please fill out the template below.
 For feature- or changerequests, just write down what's on your mind.
+PS: German allowed

 If you're running Home Assistant, use the following configuration for debug-output of the related components:
 ```yaml